-Critical

-Please confirm that the funds for the Regional Tasks have been set aside and coordinated with the other agencies.
+Critical Please confirm that the funds for the Regional Tasks have been set aside and coordinated with the other agencies.
 (NOTE - we do not have information for all other MPOs to verify this.)
+This comment is noted.

 Funding Source Budget Table